codemeghsham/meghsham-academics/README.md

 Institute : Navnirman College of Arts, Commerce and Science, Mirajole Dist.
 Ratnagiri.

-University : Maharashtra State *Board* of Secondary & Higher Secondary Education , Konkan Division
+Board : Maharashtra State *Board* of Secondary & Higher Secondary Education , Konkan Division

 Grades : Successfully passed the HSC examination with a grade of II indicating a performance of 49.23 percent.